Thursday, June 21, 2012

 Both share a purpose: to build “free cities”.
 Last April all three spoke at a conference organised by Universidad Francisco Marroquín, a libertarian outfit in Guatemala.
 In September they and Giancarlo Ibárgüen, the university’s president, launched the Free Cities Institute, a think-tank, to foster the cause.

 This is terrific news, but The Economist didn't mention the best part: The Future Cities plan is to develop free trade ports on both the Caribbean and Pacific coasts, connecting them with high-speed rail.
-In other words, the libertarian city-states would potentially replace Panama as the logistics connection between the Atlantic and the Pacific!
+In other words, the libertarian city-states would offer an alternative to Panama Canal, potentially reducing the cost of the logistics connection between the Atlantic and the Pacific.

 13 comments: